 SMART-DS: Synthetic Models for Advanced, Realistic Testing: Distribution Systems and Scenarios

-Synthetic Models for Advanced, Realistic Testing: Distribution Systems and Scenarios, or SMART-DS, offers high-quality, "realistic but not real" distribution network models and advanced tools to generate automated scenarios on those models.
+Synthetic Models for Advanced, Realistic Testing: Distribution Systems and Scenarios, or SMART-DS, offers high-quality, "realistic but not real" distribution network models and advanced tools to generate scenarios on those models.

-- Arbitrary combinations of distributed energy resources
+- Numerous combinations of distributed energy resources and inverter technologies

 - World-class, high spatial/temporal resolution of solar and wind resource data

 - Time series data with end-use breakdowns for algorithm performance evaluation over the full range of operating conditions

 - Systems up to 600+ substations, 2,000+ feeders, and 4+ million customers